-- 1. Acting on climate will help Ministries of Finance to avoid escalating risks that could have macrocritical consequences, including economic and budgetary shocks and rising cost of capital. - 2.
+- 1. Acting on climate will help Ministries of Finance to avoid escalating risks that could have macro-critical consequences, including economic and budgetary shocks and rising cost of capital. - 2.
 Climate action can unlock significant growth and development benefits, while generating a variety of cost savings that alleviate pressure on public budgets. - 3.
-Investing in resilience to the growing incidence of climate hazards can unlock a 'triple dividend': for the economy, society and environment. - 4.
+Investing in resilience to the growing incidence of climate hazards can unlock a 'triple dividend for the economy, society and environment. - 4.
 A rapid switch to low-carbon energy presents an opportunity for countries to deliver clean, secure and affordable energy for all and fight inflation.

-These benefits, which are interlinked and self-reinforcing, are outlined in further detail below.
+These benefits, which are interlinked and self-reinforcing, are outlined in further detail on the following pages.